greenhol/MbDraw/README.md

 Some simple rules:
 1. Mousewheel Up zoomes in
-2. Mousewheel Down zoomes down
+2. Mousewheel Down zoomes out
 3. Mouseclick centeres
 4. For own implemenataions of coloring check `colorMaps.ts`
 5. Have fun!